jack828/esp32-logger/README.md

 After the initial flash to the device, you can use the ElegantOTA solution to keep the node firmware updated.

+Using an mDNS browser you can discover nodes without having the IP address.
+They respond on `http://ESP<node efuse ID>.local/`.

 Config is available via `http://<node-ip>/`

 OTA updates available via `http://<node-ip>/update`